sanfinity-Iot/openremote/User-Guide:-Connecting-to-Z-wave.md

 # Configure Serial Port

-In order to connect to a Z-Wave network you need an USB interface, preferably the [Aeotec Z-Stick Gen5](http://aeotec.com/z-wave-usb-stick), that is attached to your PC.
+In order to connect to a Z-Wave network you need an USB interface, preferably the [Aeotec Z-Stick Gen5](http://aeotec.com/z-wave-usb-stick), that is connected to your PC.
 Your PC communicates with this device via a serial port.
 First of all you have to determine which serial port was assigned to the Z-Wave USB Stick on the Docker host.
 After that your are able to configure a `docker-compose` device mapping so that the serial port is accessible within the docker container (device passthrough).
-Unfortunately, `Docker for Windows` and `Docker for Mac` do not support device pass through.
-In this case you have to resort to the legacy Docker Toolbox software.
+Unfortunately, `Docker for Windows` and `Docker for Mac` do not support device passthrough.
+In this case you have to resort to the legacy [Docker Toolbox](http://docs.docker.com/toolbox) software.

 ## Linux Serial Port